biplav-s/book-trustworthy-chatbot/ai-testcases/testcase-example-usstatescapital.md

 _HC1-incorrect-info_

 ### 7. TC-other-info:
-_Check if ambiguity in input will be handled, like just asking for Carolina.
-There are two states - North Carolina and South Carolina_
+_Check if ambiguity in input will be handled too, like just asking for Carolina.
+There are two states - North Carolina and South Carolina - for the purpose._

 ----